Monica Green (historian): Honors

 In 2004, Green was co-winner of the John Nicholas Brown Prize, awarded by the Medieval Academy of America for her book, Women's Healthcare in the Medieval West: Texts and Contexts (Ashgate, 2000).
-In 2009 Green was awarded the Margaret W. Rossiter History of Women in Science Prize, awarded by the History of Science Society for the best book on the history of women in science for her book, Making Women's Medicine Masculine: The Rise of Male Authority in Pre-Modern Gynaecology (Oxford University Press, 2008).
+In 2009 Green was awarded the Margaret W. Rossiter History of Women in Science Prize, awarded by the History of Science Society, for her book, Making Women's Medicine Masculine: The Rise of Male Authority in Pre-Modern Gynaecology (Oxford University Press, 2008).

 In 2011 Green was elected as fellow to the Medieval Academy of America.
 In 2014, Green was awarded the Joseph H. Hazen Education Prize in recognition of outstanding contributions to the teaching of history of science by the History of Science Society.
 In 2015 she won a Berlin Prize Fellowship.
 In 2018, Green was awarded the prestigious CARA Award for Excellence in Teaching Medieval Studies by the Medieval Academy of America.
-She gave the Society for Medieval Archaeology 2019 Annual Conference Keynote with the lecture'The Historian, the Archaeologist, and the Geneticist: Pandemic Thinking.
+She gave the Society for Medieval Archaeology 2019 Annual Conference Keynote with the lecture The Historian, the Archaeologist, and the Geneticist: Pandemic Thinking.

-In 2021, during the Covid-19 pandemic, the Medieval Academy of America announced the new Monica H. Green Prize for Distinguished Medieval Research, which is an annual award for medieval research showing the value of medieval studies in modern life, honouring Prof. Green's long-term works in medieval disease and pandemic.
+In 2021, during the COVID-19 pandemic, the Medieval Academy of America announced the new Monica H. Green Prize for Distinguished Medieval Research, which is an annual award for medieval research showing the value of medieval studies in modern life, honouring Prof. Green's long-term works in medieval disease and pandemic.

+Research

+Green has various studies and extensive research into Medieval diseases and infections.
+In December 2020, "The Four Black Deaths" by Green was published in the American Historical Review.
+In the article she documents historical records suggesting that the second documented pandemic of bubonic plague may have begun in the 1200s rather than the 1300s.
+Green has published 86 plague studies as well as 12 studies concerning leprosy.

+Green also has extensively researched how women were treated in the Western medical field, and how gender impacted its development.
+Women's reproductive healthcare was just as important in the Middle Ages as it is today, and we know that medieval practitioners and commoners recognized its significance.
+The first recorded obstetric manuscripts from the 12th century is titled Trotula.
+There is a debate on who the author of these medieval medical texts was; the most popular theory credits a medieval woman practitioner, Trota of Salerno.
+Green annually publishes a digital paper that details new information and updates about the history of Trotula.
+She also uses this as an opportunity to build on previous research that explained the significance of a 12th century woman to the modern medical field.

 Family

 Green's father is Marlon Green, a pilot whose landmark United States Supreme Court decision in 1963 helped dismantle racial discrimination in the American passenger airline industry.
+This influenced Green from a young age to research into the history of Western healthcare to discover any women of color in the field.
+She gives them the credit they deserve for any contributions they have made.